Total Score: 28.5

 Ease of Use Rating = 4.5 It’s easy to use and move around in the app.
 One small thing wasn’t intuitive, and I’ve explained it below.

 Readability Rating = 5 Nice fonts that range from medium to large.

 Will You Use It Rating = 5 It’s a good way to keep track of goals.
 I believe you will find it useful.

 Downsides Rating = 0 I did not see any downsides.
 I would make a suggestion to allow it to sync between devices.
 I would also suggest that they add more activities that burn calories that aren’t traditional exercise – like housecleaning, gardening, etc.

-Consumer Review Rating = 5 There have only been a few reviews and all positive.
+Consumer Review Rating = 4 I wrote this review several months ago and there still haven’t been a lot of reviews.
+The rating here is mine, combined with the comments.
+There have only been a few reviews and all positive.